sailjs/render/README.md

 #### Setup Rendering Engine

-First, register the engine used to register your templates.
+First, register the engine used to render your templates.

 ```javascript
 render.engine('text/x-mustache-template', mustache());